Witiko/doctoral-thesis/main.md

 most relevant documents, but each individual system will miss the great majority of relevant documents.

-In 2009, @cormack2009reciprocal developed a rank-based fusion technique and showed that it achieved better accuracy than any individual system on five out of five information retrieval tasks and that it achieved state-of-the-art accuracy on three out of five information retrieval tasks.
+In 2009, @cormack2009reciprocal developed the reciprocal rank fusion technique and showed that it achieved better accuracy than any individual system on five out of five information retrieval tasks and that it achieved state-of-the-art accuracy on three out of five information retrieval tasks.
 However, they did